Antonio Cipriano

 Antonio Cipriano (born May 13, 2000) is an American actor and singer.
 He made his Broadway debut in 2019 playing Phoenix in the musical Jagged Little Pill.
-On screen, he has made appearances in television series such as Pretty Little Liars: Original Sin on Max, Harlan Coben's Shelter on Prime Video, and the Disney+ series National Treasure: Edge of History.
+On television, he is known for his roles in the Amazon Prime Video series Off Campus (2026), Disney+ series National Treasure: Edge of History (2022) and the Amazon Prime Video series Harlan Coben's Shelter (2023).

 Early life and education

 Antonio Cipriano was raised in Grosse Pointe, Michigan, in Metro Detroit.
 There, he attended University Liggett School from which he graduated in 2018.
 He was involved in numerous local and school theatre productions and was a member of the Michigan Opera Theatre Children's Chorus.

+He is of Italian and Lebanese descent.
+His Italian roots come from the city of Palermo, Sicily.